 In our house curries like this stovetop yellow chicken curry and Thai chicken curry are the most asked quick dinner recipes.

 • Butternut squash: Chopped into 1-inch cubes.
-Check the FAQs for subs/other vegetables.
+I also love to use sweet potatoes instead.

-• Red bell pepper: Diced or thinly sliced.
-You could also use orange or yellow bell pepper.
+• Red bell pepper: Feel free to go for sweet orange or yellow bell pepper.

-• Red curry paste: I use Thai kitchen red Thai curry paste.
+• Red curry paste: I use Thai Kitchen red curry paste.
+Yellow or green curry paste will work too.

 • Tomato paste: I use low sodium tomato paste as the fish sauce is salty.

-• Coconut oil: Or another neutral cooking oil such as avocado oil.
+• Oil: I like neutral cooking oil such as avocado oil.

 • To garnish: Add lime wedges, green onion, and cilantro.
 You could also add thinly sliced red chili for extra heat.